Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 CMD ["node","app.js"]
 ```

-Some take aways from this
+Some takeaways from this

 - NMS requires `ffmpeg` version 4 or newer to function
 - Use production mode in Node.js app to optimize performance
 - Multistage build minimizes the image size
-- No need to expose port for HTTP server
+- No need to expose a port for HTTP server

-Build and push your version of the nms container image to [DockerHub](https://hub.docker.com/).
+Build and push your version of the `node-media-server` container image to [DockerHub](https://hub.docker.com/).
 You can find detailed instructions [here](https://github.com/Masahigo/Node-Media-Server/blob/master/readme-azure-docker.md#building-and-testing-image).

 ## Hosting the NMS in a container

 {% blockquote %}
-Up until this point there has been nothing specific to the hosting environment apart from Docker.
+Up until this point, there has been nothing specific to the hosting environment apart from Docker.
 {% endblockquote %}

 You could, in theory at least, host the NMS as a serverless application.
 I like to keep my options open though, and going with serverless usually means locking yourself to the hosting platform more tightly.
 Plus this type of workload where I expect a steady load and long processing times is not ideal for it.